-England in the wave of migration following the Norman Conquest of 1066.
+MacHerbert is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The MacHerbert family lived in Gloucestershire.
 Their name, however, is of Norman derivation, and refers to the proximity of their former place of residence to the sea.
 MacHerbert is a latter variation of the earlier local surname de la Mare, which literally translates as of the sea, or from the sea.
 Another source claims the name originated from the "ancient Forest of Delamere, foresta de la Mare," and literally meant "forest of the lake."
-CITATION[CLOSE]

 Early Origins of the MacHerbert family

 The surname MacHerbert was first found in Gloucestershire where Guillaume (William) de La Mare was a tenant in Chief of lands in both this county and in Herefordshire.
 He also held lands in 1086 A.D. in Wiltshire and Hertfordshire as a sub tenant under the name William de La Mare.
 He held many lordships.
 He came from Lamare at St. Opportune in the arrondisement of Pont Audemer in Normandy where his castle was built on piles on the border of the lake.

 He was sometimes called William FitzNorman and was the scion of that family name.
 Marsh Baldon in Oxfordshire was an ancient family seat.
 "This parish, originally called Meres or Mars and ultimately Marsh Baldon, derives its distinguishing name from one De la Mare, a descendant of whom was patron of the living in 1381. "

 William de La Mare ( fl.
 1272-1279) was an English Franciscan theologian who is known to have preached in Lincoln.